 Griffiths quickly cancelled the card, but this serves as a warning for others.
 Lenders look at the total amount of credit a person has.
 Depending on your history, having too much available credit can be trouble.
 If someone has a card with a $15,000 limit and an interest rate of 30% a creditor—such as a mortgage lender—may be worried about the card getting maxed out.
 “It puts you into a higher risk category as a borrower,” she says.

 Rather than using a store’s credit card, find a card that actually fits with how you shop.
 If you only do a small amount of your shopping at The Bay or Sears then it doesn’t make sense to own one of their cards.
-One of he worst things that can happen is if you keep going back to a store just for the points.
+One of the worst things that can happen is if you keep going back to a store just for the points.
 “It’s not good if you’re suddenly going to Sears because you’ve got the card when you normally don’t shop there,” says Campbell.

-As an alternative, if you’re looking to collect points or rewards on your card—and you never carry balance—then bank travel and cash back cards may appeal to you.
+As an alternative, if you’re looking to collect points or rewards on your card—and you never carry balance—then bank travel and cash back rewards credit cards may appeal to you.
 While these cards also have high rates, most are lower than the department store cards and they give you points that you’ll actually use.

 If the store discount that comes with a new credit card is just too appealing then make sure you pay off the card within the month then cut up the card and close the account, says Campbell.
 Just make sure there are no annual fees, no extra monthly fees and that it’s a one-time discount that kicks in immediately, she says.